mkubasad94/Stock-Data-Analytics/docs/02_dimensional_model.md

       SectorKey
       Sector

-StockKey, DateKey, SectorKey are surrogate keys.

 Surrogate keys are generated internally and used for dimension joins instead of natural keys.

+StockKey, DateKey, SectorKey are used as surrogate keys here,

+StockKey, SectorKey created using identity property in databricks,

+DateKey is created by converting it into YYYYMMDD, as it is daily unique data for each stock.

 <img width="997" height="572" alt="data modelling" src="https://github.com/user-attachments/assets/c413cc45-6e82-4653-a4ad-db350e42bd2e" />